limitlessloop/vets.gov-status/scripts/migration_status/Test_New_Project.md

 Validate Disaster Recovery (DR) and Backup                |  Complete     | part of ATO; (can this be deleted--is it already covered in ATO?)
 CD2 decision                                 |       | Date:
-Build out and cutover checklist 100% complete                |       | Checklist under development by CAS; not yet available COMPLETED ALL Build Out and Cutover Tasks                   | yellow      |
+Build out and cutover checklist 100% complete                |       | Checklist under development by CAS; not yet available COMPLETED ALL Build Out and Cutover Tasks                   |Red    |

 ### Cloud Operations